camel-ai/oasis/README.md

 ### Latest Updates

+📢 Add the report post action to mark inappropriate content. - 📆 June 8, 2025

-📢 Add features for creating group chats, sending messages in group chats, and leaving group chats. - 📆 June 6, 2025
+- Add features for creating group chats, sending messages in group chats, and leaving group chats. - 📆 June 6, 2025
 - Support Interview Action for asking agents specific questions and getting answers. - 📆 June 2, 2025
 - Support customization of each agent's models, tools, and prompts; refactor the interface to follow the PettingZoo style. - 📆 May 22, 2025
 - Refactor into the OASIS environment, publish camel-oasis on PyPI, and release the documentation. - 📆 April 24, 2025